 HRAs are generally tax-exempt and don’t require any tax reporting.
-However, if you’re the divorced spouse or non-dependent survivor of an HRA participant, you must report the value of your HRA coverage as taxable income.
+However, if you’re the divorced spouse or non-dependent survivor of a deceased HRA participant, you must report the value of your HRA coverage as taxable income.
 In these cases, be watching for a tax statement and instructions from us in the mail.

 - Medicare Coordination.
 You’re still employed by the employer who set up your HRA and you, your spouse, or a dependent have Medicare coverage, and you don’t want to be forced to use up your HRA funds before Medicare will pay claims.

 - HSA Eligibility.
 You, your spouse, or a dependent are making or receiving contributions to a health savings account (HSA).
 To be eligible for HSA contributions, IRS rules require that you have no other first-dollar coverage.
 This includes full HRA coverage.

 - Premium Tax Credit Eligibility.
 You, your spouse, or a dependent are purchasing insurance through a marketplace exchange and are taking the Premium Tax Credit (subsidy).

 You can avoid potential problems by electing limited HRA coverage for yourself, your spouse, and/or a dependent as needed.
 Just complete and submit a Limited HRA Coverage Election form.
 The form, which contains more details, is available online.
 Log in and click Resources.

 Are you a retiree-rehire with a post-separation (retiree-only) HRA?

 If you leave employment with a post-separation (retiree-only) HRA and are later rehired by the employer who set up your HRA, your HRA coverage will once again be limited to dental, vision, and qualified long-term care expenses and premiums during your period of re-employment.
 You may still file claims for all qualified medical expenses incurred prior to re-employment while your HRA was fully claims eligible.
 Your HRA may once again provide full coverage after your re-employment ends.